 Lee's Summit, Missouri

-Let’s dive deeper into what’s in Lee’s Summit water.
+Let’s look closer at what’s in Lee’s Summit water.

 What’s in Lee’s Summit water?

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause:

 - Total trihalomethanes – Potential effect: Cancer

 These are five of the 19 contaminants analyzed by the Environmental Working Group (ewg.org).

 10 of these contaminants are rated as exceeding EWG Health Guidelines.

 Does Lee’s Summit water have Lead contamination?